 In addition to a somewhat unique teaching methodology, the visual layout also differs from standard hardcover texts.
 The books are “plain” on the inside, printed in black and white with no decorative illustrations or graphics.
 The typeface is a fairly large, sans-serif font.
 While the font is easy to read and pages are not overly crowded, there is still a lot of material.
 The page size is 8.5 x11 inches and books range from an inch and half to two inches in thickness.
 But, surprisingly, these hardcover books are designed to be used as consumable textbooks.
 There is space for students to answer questions directly in each text, including writing out geometry proofs.
 I wouldn’t recommend trying to have students write answers in a separate notebook since that would require recopying problems, using up students’ energy that is better spent on problem solving.

 The choice to print these student worktexts as hardcover books seems very practical since books this size put a lot of strain on the binding, and soft cover books can start to lose pages part way through the course.
 The hardcover books lie fairly flat, although not completely.
 Still, it’s enough for students to easily be able to write in them.

 The books lack indexes, but the tables of contents in each book list topics for both chapter and parts within chapters, so they can be used to locate topics.
 This is not as convenient as indexes and doesn’t help with searches such as one I did to find where calculators are introduced.
 (I found calculators referenced only a few times in Algebra II in the sections on exponential equations and logarithms but not at all in the other two courses.)

-A+ Education Services also sells six Quick Reference Guides, laminated folders with key concepts and formulas.
-Four of these are helpful for geometry.
+A+ Education Services also sells a number of Quick Reference Guides, laminated folders with key concepts and formulas for algebra, geometry, and trigonometry.